zvizzct/blackjack/README.md

 #  Blackjack Vite

-This is a blackjack game built with Vite and Vue 3.
+This is a blackjack game built with Vite and vanilla javascript.

 ##  Getting Started